DOI-USGS/ISIS3/SpicePosition-requirements.md

-# What is this?
+# What is this document?
 This document outlines the critical components of the SpicePosition class.
+This will help guide our refactor efforts by defining the limitations imposed by the rest of the ISIS code base.

-# Computing position and velocity
+# Compute Position and Velocity
 This is the core functionality of SpicePosition.
 It is a part of the stateful ISIS camera model so when the position and velocity are computed at a time, all three are stored internally.
 Then, there are three accessors for the stored values.

 ## Data sources